 The Alert Software itself is programmed to treat every market session the same.
 This is how and why it adapts to any type of market conditions and environment.
 However in real-life it makes sense for a trader to adjust their expectations and perhaps trading style to compensate for different types of market environments.

-With that in mind, you might consider using a FIXED MAXIMUM STOP-LOSS of say 12-15 points during these periods of high volatility.
+With that in mind, you might consider using a tighter stop of say 12-15 points during periods of high volatility.

 Keep in mind that during periods of extreme volatility, the Targets also adjust to the ATR’s and will be extremely wide.
 Over the years we’ve seen times where Target 1 was over 30 points and Target 2 was in the area of 80-100 ES points.
 That’s what you call EXTREME VOLATILITY but it definitely does occur from time to time.